 - Carry an all-purpose, air-tight waste bag: a place for dog droppings, food waste, and garbage to call home in your pack.

 - Purchase a container that hooks to your dog’s leash: two words — “Poo Vault.“

-Especially as we enter winter, where those frozen piles really “pop” in contrast to the beautiful white snow underneath, please pick up and pack out your dog’s piles on the SHT.
+Especially as we enter winter, where those frozen piles disrupt the scenery and stand in contrast to the beautiful white snow underneath, please pick up and pack out your dog’s piles on the SHT.

 The Leash Rule

-You’ve seen it at every trail head.
+You’ve seen it at every SHT trailhead.
 You’ve read it on the website.
 Maybe you’ve commented on a dog-related post in the SHT Facebook group.
-By now, you surely know one of the few rules of the Trail is to “Keep your pets on leash.”
+By now, you surely know one of the few rules of the SHT is to “Keep your pets on leash.”
 This rule is critical for you, your dog, the safety of other trail users, their dogs, and, again, the integrity of our Trail and the land through which it passes.
-The Superior Hiking Trail is unique in that it passes through many unmarked sections of private land, and we’ve assured those generous private land owners that YOU will respect this rule at all times.
+The Superior Hiking Trail is unique in that it passes through many unmarked sections of private land, and we’ve assured those generous private land owners that you will respect this rule at all times.
 Please help us keep our word and our access to the incredible landscapes along the North Shore.